 Appendix C - Report of the Auditor General 01.
-Introduction
+Introduction 1

-02. Vision and Mission
+02. Vision and Mission 2

 03. Organization Chart

-04. Brief Profile of the Board of Management
+O4.
+Brief Profile of the Board of Management

 05. Directors' Review

-06. Details of Conference, Seminars & Workshop 5
+06. Details of Conference, Seminars & Workshop

-07. Details of Music & Dance Programmes 8
+07. Details of Music & Dance Programmes

-08. Details of Common Celebrations 1
+08. Details of Common Celebrations

-09. Details of Passed out students 1
+09. Details of Passed out students 12

-10. Details of Academic Staff 1
+10. Details of Academic Staff 13

-11. Details of Executive Staff
+11. Details of Executive Staff 14

-12. Details of Non-Academic Staff 5
+12. Details of Non-Academic Staff 15

 13. Details of Research, Innovation

 and Publications

 14. Details of Programmes

+15. Details of Awards Received

-16. Details of Capital Expenditure
+16. Details of Capital Expenditure 18

 17. Details of Recurrent Expenditure

-18. Details of Financial Progress (Expenditure)
+18. Details of Financial Progress (Expenditure) 18

-19. Details of Financial Progress
+19. Details of Financial Progress 10

-(Generated Income)1 9
+(Generated Income)

-20. Financial Performance Analysis
+20. Financial Performance Analysis 20

 Appendix A - Financial Statements

 Appendix B - Audit Committee Report

 Appendix C - Report of the Auditor General

-Appendix D - Management Response for the Auditor
+Appendix D - Management Response for the Auditor r

 Generals' Report

-Appendix E - A summary on the mid -term procedure е
+Appendix E - A summary on the mid -term procedur re

 expected to implement to increase the

 performance of the Institute